nuitrcs/vim_workshop/VimTutor.md

 whole words, patterns that are in specific order, duplicate words etc.

-**Example I:** Find the first *bear* pattern in *animals.txt* file from the command mode.
+**Example I:** Find the first *bear* pattern in *animals.txt* file from the normal mode.
-- Hit ESC to switch to command mode then type `/bear` and hit enter/return
+- Hit ESC to switch to normal mode then type `/bear` and hit enter/return

 Forward slash, `/`, is used to search the trailing pattern, in this case "bear".
 Consequently, `/bear` will find the first matching pattern after